Table of Contents

 eSIM for Devices & Industries: Transforming Connectivity Across Tech

 Have you ever imagined what the world would be like without physical SIM cards?
 Picture a world where all devices, including your phone and smartwatch, connect effortlessly without a small plastic chip.
 That future is already here with eSIM technology.
-But which devices support eSIM, and how is it transforming industries outside of smartphones?
+But which devices support eSIMs, and how is it transforming industries beyond smartphones?

 Is your smartphone set for the eSIM revolution?
-Although top brands have welcomed eSIM, not every device currently supports it.
-Here’s a revised list of eSIM-enabled smartphones in 2025:
+Although top brands have embraced eSIMs, not every device currently supports them.
+Here’s a revised list of eSIM-enabled smartphones in 2026:

 Apple